Find Nursing Schools

 Public Public vs. Private

 There are 4,375 undergraduates at Indiana University - South Bend, of which 3,350 are full-time, and there are 4,942 students altogether.
-The school has a student-to-faculty ratio of 12 to 1.
+It takes the average Indiana University - South Bend undergraduate about 4.7 years to complete their degree.

 Public Public vs. Private

-Around 85% of students who apply get accepted.
-Around 30% of accepted students are men, and 70% are women.
+About 82% of students who apply get accepted.
+Of the accepted students, 29% are men and 71% are women.

-Roughly 35% of students at IU Northwest take out loans to pay for college.
-The average amount of student loans is $5,027 a year.
-IU Northwest has a 2.4% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Roughly 34% of students at IU Northwest take out loans to pay for college.
+The average amount of student loans is $5,111 a year.
+The student loan default rate of 5.8% means most graduates are not struggling to pay off their loans.

 #19